shmegb/Womanium-CataraQt/README.md

 Quantum-powered Cataract Detection :  Learn Quantum and save eyes

-Welcome to the Womanium CataraQt repo
+Welcome to the Womanium-CataraQt repo

 Description and objectives